 ”Can these work outdoors?”

 These LED’s are the same ones you see around car license plates and in flashlights.
 The Light Emitting Diode in an LED is completely encased in tough epoxy.
-Our Garden LEDs also have a marine coating on the electronic parts for years of carefree use.

 ”Can I wire these to my track power?”